In this Health Topic

 - Pain during sexual intercourse.

 The symptoms of IC vary greatly from person to person and even in the same individual.
-Treatment depends on the severity of the symptoms.
 In many women, the symptoms get worse before their menstrual period.
 Stress may also make the symptoms worse, but it doesn’t cause them.

-We don’t yet know what causes interstitial cystitis.
-We do know that infections with bacteria or viruses do not cause it.
-It might be caused by a defect in the lining of the bladder.
-Normally, the lining protects the bladder wall from the toxic effects of urine.
-In about 70% of people with interstitial cystitis the protective layer lining the bladder is “leaky.”
+Normally, an inner lining protects the bladder wall from the toxic effects of urine.
+In about 70% of people with interstitial cystitis, the protective layer lining the bladder is “leaky.”
 This may let urine irritate the bladder wall, causing interstitial cystitis.

 You may have interstitial cystitis if any of the following occur: